alexandrerosseto/g2glite-frontend/README.md

 ```
 ionic cordova platform add android --save
 ```
-_Soon it will be more about the dev environment._
+_Soon there will be more about the dev environment.._

 ## Release History